 If the inverter will be installed in a utility vault or electrical closet, air circulation must be provided for sufficient heat dissipation.
-Adequate ventilation must be provided to maintain an ambient condition of less than 50°C. The ambient temperature should be kept as low as possible at all times for optimal inverter performance and life.
-The table below outlines the estimated heat loss of the SGI series of inverters at full output power operation.
+Adequate ventilation must be provided to maintain an ambient condition of less than $50^{\circ}$ C. The ambient temperature should be kept as low as possible at all times for optimal inverter operation and life.
+The table below outlines the estimated heat loss of the SGI 500XT inverter at full output power operation.